udaykiran1612/TherapEase_mental-health-support/README.md

 * Use Left and Right arrow (or) use A and D to move the Car.
 * If your using mobile use the two Arrow symbols below to move the car.
+* for sure it will be fun for you